wp-plugins/json-content-importer/readme.txt

 * If the subloop is not an object but an array, e.g.:
 "{subloop-array:type:5}{1:ifNotEmptyAddRight:aa&lt;br&gt;bb}{2:ifNotEmptyAddLeft:AA}{3:ifNotEmptyAddRight:BB}{/subloop-array}"
 shows the first, second and third entry of that array, modified by ifNotEmptyAddLeft and ifNotEmptyAddRight (see below).

-* New in Version 1.2.0: filter & hook and the shortcode-parameter "oneofthesewordsmustbein" and "oneofthesewordsmustbeindepth" are added

 * templates like "{subloop-array:AAAA:10}{text}{subloop:AAAA.image:10}{id}{/subloop:AAAA.image}{/subloop-array:AAAA}" are possible:
 one is the recursive usage of "subloop-array" and "subloop".